kengraf/unh-it718-docker/README.md

 Is there any way to debug the "http" container?
 What happens to the images and containers when the cloudshell session temrinates?

-To finish the build cycler we need to push our image to Docker Hub, this primes the deployment cycle You will a docker hub account http://hub.docker.com.
+To finish the build CI cycle we need to push our image to Docker Hub, this primes the CD cycle You will need a docker hub account http://hub.docker.com.
 ```
 docker login --username YOUR_NAME
 docker tag http YOUR_NAME/hpa-example:v1
 docker push YOUR_NAME/hpa-example:v1
 ```
+***Extra Credit***
+Why should the deployer trust what the developer pushed?
+How do we validate content?
+How do we assess security?
+How do we understand the impact of upgrading?

 ## Clean up Docker
 ```